Stuart Forster discusses the World Travel Writers’ Conference in the Maldives, held in September 2017.

 After lunch in Bandos Maldives’ chic Koon Thai restaurant I took to the stage to participate in a panel discussion entitled Storytelling Through Digital: every travel experience starts with a search.
 That lively discussion raised points relating to the impact of traditional travel writing and blogging on people’s decisions on where to book holidays and breaks.

 After Gina Samarato talked about bringing a destination to life through use of immersive technology Ahmed Ijaz gave a keynote speech on Maldivian travel trends.
 The final keynote speaker of the first World Travel Writers’ Conference was Janet Newenham, who talked about the role of travel writing in retaining memories that would otherwise be gone.
 A networking session followed.

 The conference was organised by Maldives TV, the islands’ first international television channel.
 Maldives TV was launched officially on 9 March 2017 at the ITB Berlin, the world’s largest travel trade fair.

 Run by the Maldives’ Public Service Media, the channel, which is broadcast in English, transmits content about Maldivian culture, heritage and lifestyle, as well as tourism related subject matter.
 Downloadable content is available online, making the channel a useful resource for people planning travel to the Maldives.

-Spending time in the Maldives
+Time in the Maldives